Emetophobe/unitconverter/README.md

 * Viscosity (pascal-second and poise)
 * Volume (cubic metre, litre, quart, gallon, etc...)

-See [supported units](docs/supported_units.txt) for a complete list.
-Note that many derived units aren't included in this list.
-For example metre per second (speed) can be created from a metre (length) and second (time).
-See composite units below.

 ## Features

 Units are prefixed based on a prefix scaling option.
 The default prefix